-Kalpana Kochhar is currently a Deputy Director in the Asia and Pacific Department of the IMF.
-Between 2012 and 2014, she was Deputy Director in the Strategy, Policy and Review Department.
+Kalpana Kochhar is Director of the IMF’s Human Resources Department.
+Previously, she was Deputy Director in the IMF’s Asia and Pacific Department.
+Between 2012 and 2014, she was Deputy Director in the IMF’s Strategy, Policy and Review Department.
 Between 2010 and 2012, she was the Chief Economist for the South Asia Region of the World Bank.

-At the IMF, she has led work on Japan, India, Sri Lanka, Maldives, Bhutan, Nepal.
-She has also worked on China, Korea, Malaysia, and the Philippines.
-Prior to taking this position, she spent time in the IMF’s Strategy, Policy and Review and Research Departments.
+At the IMF, she has led work on Japan, India, Sri Lanka, Maldives, Bhutan, Nepal, and has worked also on China, Korea, Malaysia, and the Philippines while in the Asia and Pacific Department.
+Also, she has held various positions in the Strategy, Policy and Review, and Research Departments.

 - Reducing Inequality in Asia: Sharing the Growth Dividend

 - Make in India: Which Exports Can Drive the Next Wave of Growth?